-D. Approval of Limited Uses in the RSCR Buffer Area.

-- 1. The Zoning Administrator may permit the following uses in any RSCR Buffer Area located beyond the applicable minimum width of the RSCR in Table 6.01-1, subject to any applicable standards under Section 6.04: - a.
-Parking for publicly accessible trails or publicly accessible Passive Recreation or publicly accessible Community Open Space. - b.
-A structure accessory to a principal use or activity permitted in the RSCR Buffer Area under Table 6.03-1. - c.
-Bus stations or Transit or bus shelter structures requiring 1,000 square feet of land disturbance or less. - E. Development and Land Disturbance Standards.
-Covered Activities permitted in RSCR must be in accordance with the Development and Land Disturbance Standards in Section 6.04.A. - F. Additional Use Specific Standards in Adjacent Steep Slopes.
-Additional standards required for specific uses and activities within Steep Slope Areas, including Adjacent Steep Slopes are provided in Section 6.04.B - G. Additional Scenic River Protection.
-The permanent or temporary diversion of any Scenic River is prohibited, except as required for any public utility or for any road crossing identified in the CTP. - H. Additional RSCR Specific Procedures.
-Refer to Section 11.01F.2.f for additional RSCR specific procedures.
+- D. Approval of Limited Uses in the RSCR Buffer Area.
+The Zoning Administrator may permit the following uses in any RSCR Buffer Area located beyond the applicable minimum width of the RSCR in Table 6.01-1, subject to any applicable standards under Section 6.04: - 1.
+Bus stations or Transit or bus shelter structures requiring 1,000 square feet of land disturbance or less; - 2.
+A structure accessory to a principal use or activity permitted in the RSCR Buffer Area under Table 6.03-1; and - 3.
+Parking for publicly accessible trails or publicly accessible Passive Recreation or publicly accessible Community Open Space. - E. Development and Land Disturbance Standards.
+Covered activities allowed within Adjacent Steep Slopes and/or the RSCR Buffer Area are subject to Section 6.04.
+The permanent or temporary diversion of any Scenic River is prohibited, except as required for any public utility or for any road crossing identified in the Countywide Transportation Plan. - F. Additional RSCR Specific Procedures.
+Additional RSCR specific procedures are provided under Section 10.01.F.2.f.